 Born in 1993 in Johannesburg, South Africa.
 Lives in Johannesburg, South Africa

-The photographer from Johannesburg could be in the age group that Jodi Bieber had in mind for her #1 photo series, yet here, he is reporting on the essence of his own existence.
+The photographer from Johannesburg could be in the age group that Jodi Bieber had in mind, yet here, he is reporting on the essence of his own existence.
 The energy this unlocks makes way for innovations of an entirely different kind.
-The very title "Slaghuis", which conjures images of a slaughterhouse or, in a broader sense, a massacre, makes it clear that there is no room for hopes and dreams here.
+The very title Slaghuis, which conjures images of a slaughterhouse or, in a broader sense, a massacre, makes it clear that there is no room for hopes and dreams here.
 The artist's sense of shame and despair regarding the space in which he grew up has given rise to anger and rage.
-He lived in a box room in a dosshouse, where nothing human was hidden from him, and where the violence and schizophrenia of society crashed in daily like waves.
-He wanted nothing but to flee.
-But where could he flee to?
-He felt that even his thoughts were damaged, injured, raped.

-Thembinkosi Hlatshwayo uses the medium of photographic collage to roughly and rawly encapsulate the shabby and the torn, the violence and the hopelessness, in minimalist compositions.
-The result is a series of visual spotlights on the autobiography of an individual on the verge of extinction.
+Thembinkosi Hlatshwayo now uses the medium of photographic collage in minimalistic compositions to roughly and rawly get to the heart of violence and hopelessness.
+The result is a series of oppressive visual spotlights that gives the impression that life is slipping out of focus and is on the verge of destruction.

 Abdo Shanan's black and white and color photographs cannot be ordered into a logical chain of associations.
 Rather, they are erratic and thus unsettling.
 The subtext is provided by the photographer both in the title Dry and in his thoughts on the inherent solitariness of the individual.
 Perhaps the “I” is an island after all, and the others are the ocean.
 But if the “I” is an island, doesn't that mean the others are also islands?

 The notion of Algeria as a multicultural country led the photographer to question the relationship between personal history and the present.
 And what medium is better suited to such a line of interrogation than photography?